Annuity.org Editorial Guidelines

 The editorial team works closely with an independent panel of highly qualified financial and insurance industry experts to review our articles and other content for factual accuracy.

-Content that has been reviewed by one of expert reviewers includes the name of the reviewer at the top and the bottom of the web page, along with a link inviting the reader to view the reviewer’s full bio for more information on their expertise.
+Each reviewed piece includes the name of the reviewer along with a link inviting the reader to view the reviewer’s full bio for more information on their expertise.
+We strive to review all content in a timely manner.

 Use of Direct Quotes